-20 x 20 metres Any Group Size (Players Work in Pairs)
+20 x 20 metres Cones, Rugby Balls 5-10 minutes Any Group Size (Players Work in Pairs)

-- Ages: 6-8 / Grades: 2-3
+- FII Ages: 6-8 / Grades: 2-3

+- IT Ages: 9-12 / Grades: 4-7

-- Agility Balance
+- AgilityBalance

 - Coordination

-- Create a grid and have players find a partner.
+- 1 Create a grid and have players find a partner.
 One partner will line up directly behind the other.
 On the instructor's signal, the lead partner will begin to move around the grid in all directions as the ball carrier (i.e. Jogging, sprinting, cutting to the left and right, back pedaling, etc.). - The partner in the back must try to mirror the movements of the leader and remain within a metre behind.